-In this article, we’ll examine why we recommend putting bass traps (bass absorbers) in certain places in the room.
-We’ll explore the options and the benefits of each.
+In this article we’ll examine what a Bass Trap (bass absorber) is, why we recommend putting bass traps in certain places in the room, and we’ll explore the options and benefits of bass traps.
 The basics are simpler than most people think.
-First, some background.
+First, let’s start with the quintessential question:

-No discussion of bass traps and bass trapping would be complete without an explanation of modal activity.
-Whatever the modal activity might be, efficiency is the name of the game in small spaces which means you’ll always want to start trapping where the buildup of bass is greatest.
+Whatever the modal activity might be, efficiency is the name of the game in small spaces which means you’ll always want to incorporate bass trapping where the buildup of bass is greatest.
 Low frequencies will build along every hard boundary surface (walls), but they will intensify in corners where two hard boundary surfaces meet.
 That means starting in the corners whenever possible, but it doesn’t necessarily end there.
 There are also great bass trapping benefits to be had by trapping the perimeter walls.
 Let’s look at how bass trapping works and where to do it most effectively.

-One of the questions we get the most here at GIK is, “how does this stuff work?”
 Remember your high school physics?
-If not, here’s a simple crash source on energy conservation.
+If not, here’s a simple crash course on energy conservation.

 Think of room acoustics as that same concept in reverse.
 We’re taking the motion of a gas (air) at a certain temperature and causing it to slow down via friction.
 That friction gives off heat to conserve the total amount of energy.
 When some energy is turned into heat, the intensity and strength of the waves is reduced.
 Rub your hands together quickly.
 Feel the heat?
 The same principle is at work.
 The density of our hands is just much higher than the density of air.
 Still, the friction is resisting our attempts to move our hands and turning some of that motion energy into heat.